HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

-Failing testcase run
+Failing test case run
 =======================================================================================================================

-A failing testcase will be reported as **FAIL** with a short summary from the test log:
+A failing test case will be reported as **FAIL** with a short summary from the test log:

 .. image:: images/failing_testcase.png